 Hatterrall Ridge is the main ridge running across the valley from Garn Farm.
 Along the top runs the border between England and Wales, and the Offa’s Dyke path.
 It offers great views into England, and, from the top into, Wales and the rest of the Black Mountains.

 It is possible to drive up to the southern end of the ridge, parking on the side of the road before the gate, and then walking up along the ridge as far as you want.
 It offers a gentle hill walk with great views into Herefordshire, the Black Mountains, and on a clear day down to Newport and Bristol Channel.

 It is possible to walk from Garn Farm up to Hatterrall Ridge, and there are a number of footpaths up.
 Our favourite is the following route which takes you part way up – high enough for the views but not to the very top, although does have options to extend it to the very top.

 Round Loop (6 miles) – From Garn Farm towards Hatterrall Ridgethis loop takes you on foot part way up towards Hatterrall Ridge, via Walterstone and Oldcastle, with fine views into England along the old green lane, before dropping back down to Clodock and back to Garn Farm along the road.
 It is under 6 miles but with a 1000ft altitude gain/loss, usually takes 4hrs 30mins - although does go nearby two pubs!
-See a mapped route of this loop on ViewRanger at http://bit.ly/wandw-walks - (see Route from Garn Farm towards Hatterrall Ridge).
+For a mapped route of this loop see our routes - (see Route from Garn Farm towards Hatterrall Ridge).

 Vale of Ewyas